LimeChain/runes-marketplace/README.md

 ```

 > [!WARNING]
 > The script works on macOS.
-If you're using a different OS, change the `ord` directory in the `Makefile` based on this [table](https://docs.ordinals.com/guides/reindexing.html)
+If you're using a different OS, change the `ord` directory in `setup_ord.sh` based on this [table](https://docs.ordinals.com/guides/reindexing.html)

 ### Compile the contracts